pingcap/tidb/docs/design/2020-04-17-sql-sequence.md

 ## Summary

-“Sequence Generator” (hereinafter referred to as “Sequence”) is a database feature introduced in SQL 2003 Standard.
-It is defined as “a mechanism for generating continuous numerical values, which can be either internal or external objects”.
+"Sequence Generator" (hereinafter referred to as "Sequence") is a database feature introduced in SQL 2003 Standard.
+It is defined as "a mechanism for generating continuous numerical values, which can be either internal or external objects".

 Based on the definition above, the conventional auto-increment columns of MySQL/TiDB can be considered as an internal implementation of Sequence Generator.
 This RFC describes the design of external Sequence Generator.
-Unless otherwise noted, the “Sequence” described below refers to external Sequence Generator.
+Unless otherwise noted, the "Sequence" described below refers to external Sequence Generator.

 ## Motivation

 - Standardization: Admittedly sequence is a well-defined syntax standard in SQL 2003.
-Although auto-increment can be regarded as a internal sequence implementation, it hasn't supported all the external features (such as CYCLE).
+Although auto-increment can be regarded as an internal sequence implementation, it hasn't supported all the external features (such as CYCLE).

 - Usability: A sequence can be independent of tables, shared by multiple tables and be specified with CACHE details (either specify the number of CACHE or disable CACHE), which improves usability of the product.